What to Wear to Your Engagement Session | Montreal Engagement Photographer

 Summer

-Favour lightweight fabrics and colours that work in bright light.
+Favour lightweight fabrics.
 Avoid anything that shows sweat visibly!
 Golden hour sessions in summer run late — factor in the temperature drop at the end of the evening if you're planning an outdoor session around sunset.

 Fall